Outdoor Explorer Packs

-Whether it is outside your home, in the nearest park, or someplace a little farther away, this pack includes materials needed to learn more about trees, identify trees in our area, and engage in investigations with trees.
+Whether it is outside your home, in the nearest park, or someplace a little farther away, this pack includes materials needed to learn more about trees, identify trees in your area, and engage in investigations with trees.
 Take some time to explore one tree or many trees – they do a lot for our environment and the community.

 Explore Rocks & Soil Pack

 Eastern Washington has a unique and exciting geological past.
 We can investigate rocks in the area that are over one billion years old; as well as some newer rock formations from volcanic activity.
-Take a closer look at surrounding soil composition and identify soil textures from different places.
+Take a closer look at the surrounding soil composition and identify soil textures from different places.